Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 For genealogy or history enthusiasts, names and death dates can be a link back to newspapers where an obituary or death notice may be found.
 That thread was very helpful in developing information on this page.

-Old Settlers Cemetery, originally known as the Village Cemetery, is purported to have been started by Levi Barnes, one of the two Village founders .
-It is reported that the first burial at the site took place in 1837 and was Hiram Page, Jr.?, son of Hiram Page and Sally Jane Barnes Page, Grandson of Levi and Lucretia Barnes.
+The cemetery, is reported to have been started by Levi Barnes, one of the two Village founders .
+One of Barnes descendants reported that the first burial at the site took place in 1837 and was Hiram Page, Jr.? son of Hiram Page and Sally Jane Barnes Page, Grandson of Levi and Lucretia Barnes.
 The site is only a block west of the original Chapman-Barnes log cabin.
 There was no established cemetery in the area at the time.
 Also, it was common for the pioneers to bury loved ones on their own land.
-The Old Settlers Cemetery was the primary burial ground for the area, so it is assumed that most were interred here during the early years of the Village, from 1837 to 1857.
-The Rochester Cemetery could have been an alternative burial site since it was established in 1842.
+This cemetery was the primary burial ground for the area, so it is assumed that most were interred here during the early years of the Village, from 1837 to 1857.
+Just two miles southwest of this site is the Rochester Cemetery, established in 1842, which could have been an alternative burial site.

 1843 Survey Map of Waterford Showing the Cemetery, Racine County Register of Deeds Plat Book.